-When you’re getting ready to embark on a wilderness hunt in the remote reaches of British Columbia, or anywhere for that matter, it’s as important to prepare mentally as it is physically and at the shooting range.
+When you’re getting ready to embark on a wilderness hunt in the remote reaches of British Columbia, or anywhere for that matter, it’s as important to prepare mentally as it is physically.
+A positive attitude and mental toughness are also important to a hunter’s success.
+There will be challenges.
+There will be discomfort.
+When this happens, it’s easy to check out mentally.
 Here are a few tips on how to approach this type of adventure.

-Second, be prepared for weather, all weather!
+Second, be prepared for weather – all weather!
 Good and bad, you might experience a little of everything throughout the course of a 10-day wilderness hunt.
-Here in B.C. the climate can be soggy.
-You could even lose some hunting time due to inclement weather.
+Here in British Columbia, the climate can be soggy.
+You might even lose some hunting time due to inclement weather.
 That’s all part of the experience and it’s why these hunts are more than a week in length.
 Prepare yourself mentally to roll with the punches and have a great time no matter what.

 For information on our wilderness hunts in northern British Columbia, please explore the rest of our website at KawdyOutfitters.com.
 If you’d like to chat with us about availability or specific details, please feel free to contact us!

 Written by Ryan McSparran

 Ryan McSparran is an outdoor writer, a hunting and fly fishing guide, and very proud to be a part of the Kawdy Outfitters team.